kazhmir/langs/06_qql/readme.md

 # Introduction

-QQL is a non-relational database language
+QQL is a structured non-relational database language

 # DML